2016-2017 CCI Board of Directors

 President Julia (Julie) Thompson, PhD, RN, CNS, CIP, CNOR, CNS-CP, serves as the Administrative Director of Research & Sponsored Programs at the Harris Health System in Houston, Texas and faculty at the University of St. Thomas School of Nursing in Houston in a unique innovation where perioperative nursing is the site for the required clinical experience in the first nursing course in the BSN curriculum.
 A perioperative nurse for over 25 years and certified as a CNOR since 1990, Dr. Thompson has practiced as a staff nurse, manager, assistant director, educator, Clinical Nurse Specialist, consultant, and researcher in surgical services.
 She holds a BSN from the University of Texas Medical Branch at Galveston; a master’s in perioperative nursing from the University of Texas Health Science Center in San Antonio; and an earned doctorate in nursing research from Texas Women’s University.
 Dr. Thompson serves as a Peer Reviewer for the AORN Journal and has published many articles and presented at health care conferences locally, regionally, and nationally on various perioperative nursing and research topics.
 Previously, Dr. Thompson was Chair of AORN’s National Research Committee and worked at the Center for Nursing Practice at AORN Headquarters as a Clinical Nursing Specialist.
 Dr. Thompson research interests include perioperative nursing recruitment and retention including the effects of the work environment and culture.
 She is a member of nursing’s national honor society, Sigma Theta Tau International, AORN, Public Responsibility in Medicine and Research (PRIM&R), ANA, and Texas Nurses Association (TNA).
 Julie has been active in local AORN chapters holding positions of president, vice-President, and treasurer.
 She is an inductee of the University of Texas Medical Branch School of Nursing Alumni Hall of Fame.
 Dr. Thompson was honored as one of 20 Outstanding Nurses in Houston by TNA District 9 in 2010.
 She received a bronze medal from the Good Samaritan Foundation of Texas in 2011 and 2012 for Excellence in Nursing.
 Her CCI experience includes service on the APRN Task Force (2009 – 2010), APRN Job Analysis Task Force (2011), CNS Advisory Council (2013-2014), CNS-CP Item Writing Committee (2013-2014), and authored and presented the Leadership Module for the Surgical Services Management Certificate Program, authored the Evaluation and Outcomes Module for the Certificate Program for Surgical Services Educator Certificate Program and the Cultural Diversity Reference Book.

-Vice President Marie Paulson, MS, BSN, RN, CNOR, is a member of the Board of Directors and a member of the Finance Committee with CCI.
-She is currently the Regional Director of Perioperative Services for the Southern California Region of Kaiser Permanente in Pasadena, California.
-Marie has over 36 years of nursing experiences in which 35 of those years are in Perioperative nursing.
-The majority of those Perioperative years were spent as a Perioperative Director and Educator in both main hospital operating rooms and in the Ambulatory Specialty of Perioperative surgery.
+Vice President Marie Paulson, MS, BSN, RN, CNOR, CSSM, CPPS, is the Vice President of the Board of Directors of CCI, past Secretary/Treasurer and served on numerous CCI committees.
+She is currently the Director of Quality, Risk, Patient Safety and AR&L for Kaiser Permanente San Rafael.
+Marie was the immediate past Regional Director of Perioperative Services for the Southern California Region of Kaiser Permanente in Pasadena, California, for 10 years.
+Marie has 40 years of nursing experiences in which 35 of those years are in Perioperative nursing.
+The majority of those Perioperative years were spent as a Perioperative Educator and Director in both main hospital operating rooms and in the Ambulatory Specialty of Perioperative surgery.
+Marie is a strong perioperative patient safety advocate, leading the Culture of Safety work for Kaiser Permanente in Southern California, responsible for the “Safety Check” process and helped to redesign the Highly Reliable Safety Team.
 She has a certification in Health Science Education as a teacher for California community colleges in which Marie has taught Perioperative Nursing for over 15 years.
-Marie is a member of AORN, ACNL, and AONE.
-She has participated on volunteer committees with both AORN and CCI.
-Marie has worked with CCI several times over the years as a CNOR test development & Item review committee member, Surgical Services Management job analysis committee member, as well as a proponent of CCI’s Certificate Program for Surgical Services Management.
+Marie is a member of AORN, ACNL, ASPPS and AONE.
+She has presented at numerous professional conferences and authored several articles for OR Manager.
+Marie has worked with CCI several times over the years as a CNOR test development committee member, authored the Human Resource module for the Surgical Services Management Certificate Program and has been certified since 1989.

 Treasurer Gretchen Gemeinhardt, PhD, MBA, FACHE is an Associate Professor in the Department of Management, Policy and Community Health of the UT School of Public Health.
 Prior to joining the faculty in 2012, Dr. Gemeinhardt spent a year as a director in corporate compliance and three years as director of leadership development for Harris Health System, building a leadership development program where she fulfilled her passion to help leaders see and achieve their leadership potential.
 Prior to joining Harris Health System in 2008, Dr. Gemeinhardt was responsible for education at Memorial Hermann Hospital.
 The opportunity to develop leadership and education programs for hospitals was a natural transition for Dr. Gemeinhardt who for six years developed future healthcare administrators as an assistant professor at Texas Woman’s University’s Master’s in Healthcare Administration program.
 Dr. Gemeinhardt has over 20 years experience as a management consultant serving K-12 and higher education, health care and nonprofit organizations.
 Dr. Gemeinhardt has been a member of the business faculties of Rice University, University of St. Thomas and the University of Houston.
 She has authored numerous articles and book chapters and regularly presents at national conferences such as American Society for Training & Development, Association of University Programs in Health Administration, National American College of Healthcare Administrators, American College of Healthcare Executives and National Academy of Management.
 She has served as an examiner for Baldrige Performance Excellence Program for ten years.
 Ms. Gemeinhardt received her Ph.D. in Organizational Behavior and Management and MBA from the University of Houston and a Bachelor of Art from Hamilton College in Psychology and English.